lazycuh/angular-confirmation-capture/README.md

 # angular-confirmation-capture

-A singleton, global Angular service to programmatically show a confirmation box to capture feedback from users.
+A singleton, global Angular service to programmatically show a confirmation box to capture an user's consent.

 ## Installation